 Synoptic assessment is a feature of the Certificate and Diploma qualifications and it requires learners to use an appropriate selection of their skills, knowledge and understanding, acquired through all of the units that make up their qualification, in an integrated way and apply them to a key task or tasks.
+Synoptic assessment is not a requirement for the Award.

-This helps learners to develop their appreciation and understanding of the connections between the different elements of learning in these qualifications to help make their curriculum meaningful and better prepare them for employment in the engineering sector.
+This helps learners to develop their appreciation and understanding of the connections between the different elements of learning in these qualifications to help make their curriculum meaningful and better prepare them for employment in the sport and physical activity sector.

 The structure and content of the externally and internally assessed units is designed to support a progressive approach to the learning and assessment process.
-Within the external assessments, Unit 1: Fundamentals of mechanical, electrical/electronic and fluid power engineering provides learners with a foundation of knowledge essential for completing practical engineering tasks relevant to the sector job roles covered by these qualifications.
-Unit 2: Application of engineering principles requires learners to apply what they have learned in more complex and demanding ways which reflect situations and scenarios which will be encountered when working in the engineering sector.
+Within the external assessments, Unit 1: Physical activity, health and wellbeing provides learners with a foundation of knowledge essential for understanding how to perform the key functions relevant to the sector job roles covered by these qualifications.
+Unit 2: Physical preparation and readiness for sport and physical activity requires learners to apply what they have learned in more complex and demanding ways which reflect situations and scenarios which will be encountered when working in the physical activity and sport sector.
 The knowledge and understanding acquired then extends into the internally assessed units where pathway-specific practical application of knowledge and understanding from units 1 and 2 underpins a range of job-relevant tasks and activities.